Perfect Portobello Burger

 Makes 2 Servings

-Add about 1/4 inch (0.6 centimenters) of water to a saute pan and bring it to just above medium heat.
-Add the garlic, salt, and smoked paprika (or another paprika if smoked is not available) to the water and stir.
+1. Add about 1/4 inch (0.6 cm) of water to a saute pan and bring it to just above medium heat.
+Add the garlic, salt, and smoked paprika to the water and stir.
 Add the portobello caps.
 Cook until the portobello is no longer raw on either side.
 Replenish the water as necessary so that the portobello and garlic are not left to cook in a dry pan.
 Once the portobello is cooked, allow the water to evaporate from the pan.

-Options: Over medium-high heat, saute the sliced onion until it is golden brown and very soft.
+3. Options: Over medium-high heat, saute the sliced onion until it is golden brown and very soft.
 If it starts to stick, add a very thin layer of water to the pan and repeat until the onion has fully cooked and is thoroughly browned.
 Add the onion to the burger once the portobellos are done.
-You can also toast the buns either in the oven directly on the rack at 350 F for 2 to 3 minutes or in a dry pan over medium heat for about 2 minutes.
+You can also toast the buns either in the oven directly on the rack at 350 F (177 C) for 2 to 3 minutes or in a dry pan over medium heat for about 2 minutes.

 Per serving